 We will continue to test all symptomatic or exposed students and faculty who are fully vaccinated.
 Symptomatic individuals should be tested 24 hours after symptom start, and those with a known exposure to someone diagnosed with COVID-19 should be tested on day 3-5 after that exposure.

 We are increasing our room occupancy back to pre-pandemic levels in classrooms, the Dining Hall, the PAC, Crib, Athletic Center, Library, and all other spaces on campus.
 We will also keep in place our improved ventilation and air filtration efforts—including open windows in most occupied spaces.
 We will continue to prioritize cleaning all spaces on campus, including those with high occupancy rates.

 Our campus is open for invited visitors and we ask them to check-in at the front desk of the Administration building when they arrive on campus.
 All visitors to campus must follow the school’s policies and procedures when on campus and may be asked to disclose their vaccination status.

 While we expect that COVID-positive diagnoses will be minimal (given our high vaccination rate on campus), the possibility of cases does exist.
 All employees and students are required to disclose to our Health Office if they have received a positive COVID diagnosis, if they are unvaccinated and a close contact of a positive COVID diagnosis, and/or if they are quarantining because of a COVID exposure.

-Solebury School will follow these protocols for any student or employee who is a close contact or who receives a positive COVID test result during the school year.
+Solebury School has updated its protocols regarding isolation and quarantine for COVID-positive cases and COVID-positive close contact exposures, incorporating the revised guidance from the CDC.
+You can see our updated and revised COVID diagnosis protocols here.
 We will once again notify students, parents, and employees of a positive COVID diagnosis for students or employees and share information as appropriate with Bucks County Department of Health and the State of Pennsylvania as required.